 The Common Electrode is crucial for controlling the alignment of liquid crystals, which dictates the passage of light to create images.
 Here’s a breakdown of its key functions:

-1. Shared Reference Point: It acts as a common ground or reference voltage layer for nearly all pixels on the LCD panel.
-The state of each pixel is determined by the voltage difference between its individual pixel electrode and this common electrode.
+- Shared Reference Point: It acts as a common ground or reference voltage layer for nearly all pixels on the LCD panel.

-3. Receives CKV Signals: Crucially, clock signals like CKV (Clocking Vertical) are applied to or influence the voltage of this common electrode layer to synchronize the row-by-row scanning process of the display.
+- Receives CKV Signals: Clock signals like CKV (Clocking Vertical) are applied to synchronize the row-by-row scanning process.

 What are CKV1, CKV2, CKVB1, CKVB2 in LCD?